Using Labels

 Labels can be added to anchors in notes which allow you to search the anchored texts by the label name.
 You can use labels that already exist within Verbum or create your own.

-1. Select a text and create a note.
+1. Select a portion of text and create a note.
 (For more information about the Notes tool, click here).

 2. Click the Add Label icon in the bottom right corner of the note you want to label.